 The construction phase of the blending facility began in FY 2001 and was completed and a contract for the operation of the blending facility was awarded in FY 2003.
-By blending the recovered fuels, used oil, and used fuels, which amounts to 270,000 gallons per year, will save the Air Station \$237,600 per year.
-At this savings level, the investment for construction of the blending facility had a payback period of less than 23 months.
+By blending the recovered fuels, used oil, and used fuels saves the Air Station money.
+At current savings levels, the investment for construction of the blending facility had a payback period of less than 23 months.
 The first shipments of recycled used oil to the Blending Facility began in January 2004.
-A total of 110,000 gallons were delivered to the CHP for burning during FY 07-08.
-This action saved \$367,450 in purchasing virgin heating oil for the Air Station's CHP.
+A total of 120,000 gallons were delivered to the CHP for burning during FY 2009-2010, thus saving \$255,900 in purchasing virgin heating oil for the Air Station's CHP.
 There has been an increase from \$.87 per gallon cost for #2 heating oil in FY 2004 to \$3.98 per gallon in FY 2008.
-Since the Environmental Affairs Department started providing the CHP with recycled used oil for burning in their heating plant in 2004, a total of 385,095 gallons has been recycled saving the Air Station from purchasing over \$731,059 worth of virgin #2 heating oil.
+Since the Environmental Affairs Department started providing the CHP with recycled used oil for burning in their heating plant in 2004, a total of 505,095 gallons has been recycled saving the Air Station from purchasing over \$986,959 worth of virgin #2 heating oil.
 This blending facility is the only one of its kind in the Marine Corps and is also unique in that the operation and burning includes recovered remediated JP-5 jet fuels.
-At the 2007 Navy IR Conference held in Port Huaneme, the Naval Facility Engineering Command and at the Pittsburgh Sustainability Conference promoted MCAS Cherry Point's innovative used oil blending capability as a model for other facilities.